Puer Aeternus Archetype: Understanding the Eternal Child

 At a specific stage of development, the young boy is drawn to the Mother and competes with the Father for the Mother’s affection.
 Freud believed young boys secretly wanted to possess their mothers and replace their fathers, hence the Oedipus complex.
 (Freud identified a similar situation in girls called the Electra complex.)

-Remember, however, that it’s not the mother that the body is possessed by, but the Mother archetype that represents a goddess in the boy’s psyche (a more Jungian distinction).
+Remember, however, that the body is not possessed by the mother but by the Mother archetype, which represents a goddess in the boy’s psyche (a more Jungian distinction).

-When a boy has an absent, passive, or weak father, this Oedipus complex is usually left unresolved.
-The boy remains “wedded” to the mother, and psychologically speaking, doesn’t grow up.
+This Oedipus complex is usually left unresolved when a boy has an absent, passive, or weak father.
+The boy remains “wedded” to his mother and, psychologically, doesn’t grow up.

 Instead, he remains a Puer Aeternus, stuck in the Peter Pan syndrome.
 He will likely suffer from Don Juanism (or potentially homosexuality) as well.